| Memories from Eva Rippy Pybrum

 Annie Antonovich again.
 We continued to be best friends until her

+passing.
 Eva with Ruthie Brodin at a Southern Pacific booth at the auditorium

 once on Second Street in Watsonville.